dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 ### Websocket connection

 Optionally, a websocket connection can established to retrieve updates via the direct connection to the billboard service.
 The data from the past are then retrieved and supplemented page by page as needed (such as initialization, scrolling into the past,...).
+New messages are fetched directly using the websocket.

 ## Retrieve List of Billboards